lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

 {
    "email":       "example@email.com",
-   "perms":       "See list of perms allowed", "resource":    "A queue, user or group"
+   "perms":       "See list of perms allowed", "resource":    "A resource, user or group"
 }
 ```
 RETURNS: "error-code" and "error-message" fields only.